Guidance / School Counseling

-The GHS School Counselors Welcome You to the Guidance Homepage!
+The GHS School Counselors Welcome You to OUR Homepage!

 The school counselors support the mission of the Greenwich Public Schools by helping all students access the coursework and extracurricular activities that will allow them to reach their highest academic potential, and develop the capacities outlined in the Vision of the Graduate.
 The school counselors also actively contribute to the development of a safe and supportive environment in which to learn.